paytonrules/paytonrules.github.io/index.markdown

   </p>

   <p>
     Clean code doesn't have to take forever!
 Each time you commit code you can make it a little bit easier to read.
-Instead adding a couple more hacks on the method from hell you can clean a some of the method up, add a few more tests, and even deliver to QA with time for for them to test.
+Instead of adding a couple more hacks on the method from hell you can clean the method up, add a few more tests, and even deliver to QA with time for for them to test.
 You can, slowly but surely, turn that JQuery spaghetti into clean/structured code that's fun to work with.
 Best of all when you're delivering cleaner, bug-free code on time your boss isn't going to care how you do it!
 Those talks where you have to convince management to do the right thing are a thing of the past.
 Crunch mode?
 When you're delivering bug free code on time it's a thing of the past.
   </p>

   <p>